Josiah T. Walls

-Josiah Thomas Walls (December 30, 1842 – May 15, 1905) was a United States congressman who served three terms in the U.S. Congress between 1871 and 1876.
-He was one of the first African Americans in the United States Congress elected during the Reconstruction Era, and the first black person to be elected to Congress from Florida.
+Josiah Thomas Walls (December 30, 1842 – May 15, 1905) was an American farmer, lawyer, and politician who served all or some of three terms in the United States House of Representatives between 1871 and 1876.
+A member of the Republican Party, he was one of the first African Americans in the United States Congress elected during the Reconstruction Era, and the first black person to be elected to Congress from Florida.
 He also served four terms in the Florida Senate.

+Twice his election to U.S. Congress was overturned.

 Early life and education

 Josiah Walls was born into slavery in 1842 near Winchester, Virginia to unknown parents.
 During the American Civil War, he was forced to work without pay as a slave for the Confederate army.
 He was captured by the Union Army in 1862 at Yorktown.
-He voluntarily joined the United States Colored Troops in 1863 and rose to the rank of Sergeant major.
+He voluntarily joined the United States Colored Troops in 1863 and rose to the rank of first sergeant.
 He was discharged in Florida and settled in Alachua County, Florida.
 Thanks to some early education and self-tutoring during the war, Walls was able to work as a teacher in nearby Archer.